The Grumpiest Fish in the sea

 Frogfish can be tiny.
 They come in every colour of the rainbow.
 They can be mottled, warty or hairy.
 They have excellent camouflage.
 But no matter their shape or colour, they are ALWAYS grumpy.

 Frogfish are even weirder swimmers than red-lipped batfish, if you can even call it swimming.
-Most frogfish lack the swim bladder that helps most fish stay afloat and buoyant.
-Which means frogfish blob along the ocean floor on their fat fins.
-Sometimes it looks like they going for a grumpy stroll.
+Most frogfish lack the swim bladder that helps fish stay afloat and buoyant.
+Which means frogfish can only really blob along the ocean floor.
+Sometimes it looks like they going for a grumpy stroll on their fat fin feet.

 Sometimes they just get pushed along by the ocean currents.
-The video below shows a frogfish pretending to be a tumbleweed:
+The video below shows a frogfish pretending to be a tumbleweed (at best) or a piece of floaty garbage (at worse):

-And like tumbleweeds, frogfish often get caught in ridiculously awkward positions: pinned in between corals, falling off ledges, getting such in cracks.
+And like tumbleweeds and blowing garbage, frogfish often get caught in ridiculously awkward positions: pinned in between corals, falling off ledges, getting such in cracks.

 I could go on . . .
 I have a whole image file on my computer filled with frogfish fails.
 So awkward, so clumsy, so adorably dorky, and always so very, very grumpy!

 But can you really blame them for being grumpy?
 Look at this guy below: blotchy with lichens and crusty sea debris, doing the sideways splits.
 How did he even get into that position?
-Life is not easy.
+Life is not easy for the frogfish.

 Now, if you know anything about my books, you probably know I love a humble hero.
 The lumpy and lowly, the unloved and unappreciated—those are my kind of creatures.